lukasobg/biodiesel_optimization/README.md

 These functions are called directly from the *main.jl* file.

+### *benchmarks.jl*
+This file contains functions for benchmarking.
+Some changes required when benchmarking a deterministic v robust model.
+- **benchmark_model()**: runs 11 iterations of benchmarking.
+11 data instances, 4 models each: nlm, nmdt with p=2, nmdt with p=3, nmdt with p=4.
+- **save_benchmark()**: prints out benchmark times and stores in csv files.

+### *model_results.jl*
+- **get_results()**: gets a solved model as parameter, prints out and stores the relevant data in csv-files.
+## The benchmarks folder

+This folder contains benchmark data as csv-files.
+Separate folders for deterministic and robust model benchmarks.

+## The final_model folder

+This folder contains the model results for the final model.

 ## Other files
 The original code files (not in use):
 - *original_code.jl*